-A Standard t-test shows that all of global sourcing firms, independently on firm size, are older, have higher skill intensity and sales than non-importers.
-Moreover, labor productivity and capital stocks seem to not differ between large and medium size importer and non-importer whereas it seems that small importing firms have significantly higher productivity and capital stock than small non-importers.
+A Standard t-test shows that all of global sourcing firms, independently on firm size and sourcing destination, are older, have higher skill intensity and sales than non-importers.
+Moreover, as compared to their non-importer counterparts, firms that import from high-wage countries seem to have higher productivity and capital stock, whereas large and medium firms that import from low-wage countries have lower productivity and capital stock.
+Finally, small firms sourcing from low-wage countries have higher productivity and capital stock as compared to small non-importing firms.

-Since there are some differences between global and non-global sourcing firms and, also between different size of the firms, the results outlined in the next section will be based on estimating equation (7), that is the semi-parametric complementary log-log model (cloglog) where various firm-, and industry-specific factors are controlled for.
+Since there are some differences between global and non-global sourcing firms and, also between different size of the firms, the results outlined in the next section will be based on estimating Equation (7), that is the semi-parametric complementary log-log model (cloglog) where various firm-, and industry-specific factors are controlled for.
 Moreover, in order to deal with the potential endogeneity problem, I will use instrumental variable estimation and propensity score matching technique, as discussed above.